-- Finance Function;
+- · Finance Function;

-- Risk Management Function;Compliance Function;
+- · Risk Management Function;

-- Compliance Funct
+- Compliance Function:

-Actuarial Eurotian

-- Actuarial Function;Internal Audit Function, and
+- Actuarial Function;

-- Internal Audit Fu
+- Internal Audit Function, and

-Legal Function.
+- Legal Function.

-The roles and responsibilities for each of these functions and their key function holders are set out in turn below:
+The roles and responsibilities for each of these functions and their function holders are set out in turn below.
+Only Compliance, Risk, Internal Audit and Actuarial are defined as 'key functions' under Solvency II.